 The initial corporation franchise tax is $110, unless it’s late, then penalties and interest apply (the 2024 Form for the Initial Return has instructions).

-On subsequent franchise tax filings, Louisiana Franchise Tax is based on the amount of capital employed in Louisiana.
+On subsequent franchise tax filings, the Louisiana Franchise Tax is based on the amount of capital employed in Louisiana.
 “Form CIFT-620, Louisiana Corporation Income and Franchise Tax return” has several schedules to help you calculate the factors in your tax due.

 In simple terms, for periods beginning on or after January 1, 2023, tax owed equals $2.75 for each $1,000 or major fraction thereof in excess of $300,000 of capital employed in Louisiana.